emn178/jscrypto/README.md

 ## Security

-This first release focuses on classic online-tools compatibility.
+This first release includes classic algorithms for compatibility with existing data and tools.
 Prefer modern authenticated encryption where available, do not use legacy ciphers for new protocols, and avoid reusing keys or IVs.